bixbydevelopers/capsule-samples-collection/user-data-persistence/restDB.md

 RestDB is a service which allows developers to create a cloud hosted noSQL database exposed through a REST API.

+To try it out using the an example account, edit the capsule.properties file to set the `capsule.config.mode` to `example`

 #### Remote Database Setup

-To create your own remote database, follow these simple steps:

 - Sign up for a free restDB account at https://restdb.io/
 - [Create a new Database](https://restdb.io/account/databases/) called `bixby`.
 Click on the database to go to its home page.
 Example: https://bixby-25e7.restdb.io/home/ ![Database](./screenshots/restdb/database.png)